rsksmart/rwallet/README.md

 ## Prerequisite

 ### To run on Android
-1. In order to run this App in Android Simulator, **Android Studio** needs to be installed.
+1. In order to run this App in Android Simulator, **Android Studio** needs to be installed with Android SKD 10 (Api level 29).
 Please refer to [https://developer.android.com/studio](https://developer.android.com/studio)
 1. Open Android Studio, create a device via `Tools > AVD Manager > Create Virtual Device`.
 After downloading required dependencies, start the device by clicking on Play icon.
 1. Now we are testing if you can invoke `adb` in terminial.
 This is for running rWallet Android App on Android virtual device.
     1. Since we already have Android Studio installed we can add `platform-tools` to path